Student Registration (enrollment) forms NOW available on line

 When registering your child, you are required to bring one copy, plus the original of the following documents:

-1. Birth Certificate, Baptismal certificate or passport.
+1. Birth Certificate, Baptismal certificate or passport, parent/guardian photo ID.

 2. Proof of residence: Current, original utility bills or original rental receipt with manager or owner phone number, plus one of the following: Sales contract, grant deed, or current property tax bill (home owners) or rental agreement or original rental receipt with manager or owner phone number (renters), or notarized letter from owner or renter or your residence and a utilities bill in their name (renting a room).